axisgroup/evaluation-toolkit/1. Following best practices/README.md

 **Ask a better question.** Dashboard requirements can quickly turn into a laundry list of unrelated metrics, dimensions,and half-baked analyses.
 The root of this problem stems from only asking “what would you like to know?”
 Here’s the one follow-up question you need to narrow down the list: “What would you do if you knew this information?”

 **Reporting vs. exploration.** For all the things that a dashboard can be, it cannot be a generic analysis tool.
 It cannotbe designed to slice and dice data to explore and answer a new question every time.
 This is a dynamic we refer to as the difference between herding cows and herding cats.

+### Attention is a scarce resource

+> "*Attention* is a *resource*—a person has only so much of it."
+>
+> Matthew Crawford

+**Separate news from the noise**- Make important information salient and  easy to get to

+**Push vs. Pull**- To the extent possible, the burden of highliting important information should be borne by the interface.
+Eg. by way of alerts and notifications

 ## Axis Style Guide